morganw-code/understanding-ts/README.md

 readonly defines the variable as read only.

-### Interitance
+### Inheritance

-public properties are accessible from any instance. private properties cannot be accessed by child classes. protected properties can be accessed by child classes.
+public properties are accessible from any instance. private properties cannot be accessed by child classes/whatever. protected properties can be accessed by child classes/whatever.

 ### Abstract classes